Updated on April 28th, 2025

 What Is Dual Enrollment in College?

-Dual enrollment is an educational option available to many high school students that allows them to enroll at two educational institutions at the same time.
+Dual enrollment is an educational option available to many high school students that allows them to enroll at two educational institutions at the same time, taking college level classes while still in high school.
 Typically, high school students are enrolled at a local high school and a college.
 With this arrangement, high school students are able to take college courses while they’re still in high school.

 Is Dual Enrollment Free?

 How much dual enrollment costs does vary.
 In some cases, the college courses are free to high school students who qualify for a formal dual enrollment program at their high school.
-In others, the cost of the classes is subsidized, making them less expensive but not completely free.
+In others, the cost of the classes is subsidized, making them less expensive but not completely free, and some may incur tuition fees.
 Finally, some types of dual enrollment aren’t subsidized at all, causing high school students who take the classes to owe the full amount.

 Can Dual Enrollment Students Get Financial Aid?